exastone/term-mark/README.md

 `pip uninstall term-mark`

+Remove the following line from your .zshrc file:

+`source "$HOME/.config/zsh/zsh_functions/tm.zsh"`

 Delete the shell function:

 `rm $HOME/.config/zsh/zsh_functions/tm.zsh`

-If you don't have anything else in this directory you can also delete the entire directory:

-`rm -r $HOME/.config/zsh/`

-Remove the following line from your .zshrc file:

-`source "$HOME/.config/zsh/zsh_functions/tm.zsh"`

-There's only 2 dependencies for term-mark, `pfzy` and `prompt-toolkit` If you're sure these dependencies aren't used by another package you can also pip install these for a completely clean uninstall.
+There's only 2 dependencies for term-mark, `pfzy` and `prompt-toolkit` If they're not used by another package you can also pip uninstall these for a completely clean uninstall.

 ## Attribution